angular-translate/grunt-angular-translate/README.md

 Example: `['fr_FR', 'en_US']`

-Define langage to be extract (fr__FR, en__US, xxx). xxx will be the output filename wrapped by prefix and suffix option.
+Define language to be extract (fr__FR, en__US, xxx). xxx will be the output filename wrapped by prefix and suffix option.

 #### prefix